 H&L has successfully restored and reproduced Lady of Justice sheet metal statues for courthouses throughout the United States, and with the help of the Texas Historical Commission and a grainy old black and white photograph, we were able to bring this Lady back to life.

 The 1912 Sun Tower is capped by a Beaux-Arts dome and cupola originally clad in a terracotta tile that had been painted to resemble aged copper.
 The owners and design team desired a true copper roof that replicated the existing tile.
 Since this product didn't exist, Heather & Little created, then installed custom-stamped copper tiles, perfectly replicating the terracotta profile.

 Creating the elegant sheet copper cornice was an exacting process involving hundreds of dentils.
-At first glance this doesn’t seem to be H&L metal work, but rather, terra cotta.
+At first glance this doesn’t seem to be H&L ornamental metal fabrication work, but rather, terra cotta.
 Sheet copper work it is, however, which had to be laboriously finished before a special paint and sand finish could be applied.

 Join our mailing list and keep up to date on what’s going on with Heather & Little, sheet metal and roofing, including access to industry insights, interesting project case studies and incentives.